 Have you ever wondered how to earn an extra $500 a month without acquiring too much work?
 I’m going to dive into the world of passive income and figure out just how much you need to invest to make that dream a reality.

 Passive income is money earned with minimal effort by the recipient.
 It can come from various sources, including investment, rental properties, or business ventures that require little to no ongoing management.
-To achieve a goal of $500 per month in passive income, you must consider the type of investment and its expected return.

 How Much to Invest for $500 A Month